foxlegend/dotfiles/README.markdown

 If you want to use my old configuration, you will need to copy the `zshrc` file and `zsh` directory with its content in the user's home directory, as respectively `.zshrc` and `.zsh` (do not forget the dots).

+## emacs.d

+It is my current emacs configuration.

+To use it, juste copy the `emacs.d` directory in the user's home directory as `.emacs.d` (do not forget the dot).